mridul-py/City-Pulse/README.md

 - **Rate-limited** or behind paywalls
 - **Lacking granularity** (e.g., neighborhood-level noise)

-So, I **curated a synthetic dataset** using distributions and values inspired by real APIs.
+So, I **curated a synthetic dataset** using distributions and values  by real APIs.
 This gave me full control to:

 - Inject meaningful anomalies
 - Simulate city-scale data across 100 zones